Conditionals

 state: started

-Ansible gathers facts on the hosts in the webservers group, then interpolates the variable “ansible_facts[‘os_family’]” into a list of filenames.
+Ansible gathers facts on the hosts in the webservers group, then interpolates the variable “ansible_facts[‘os_family’]” into a list of file names.
 If you have hosts with Red Hat operating systems (CentOS, for example), Ansible looks for ‘vars/RedHat.yml’.
 If that file does not exist, Ansible attempts to load ‘vars/os_defaults.yml’.
 For Debian hosts, Ansible first looks for ‘vars/Debian.yml’, before falling back on ‘vars/os_defaults.yml’.
 If no files in the list are found, Ansible raises an error.

 Selecting files and templates based on facts